 Let’s face it: no one likes chapped lips.
 Many people keep lip balm containers as staple products in their purses or bags to prevent chapped lips.
-As much as these skincare products are important, we also need to consider their overall impact, not least the typical lip balm that comes in a plastic tube.
-Here we feature 9 of the best zero-waste lip balms for perfectly soft lips without waste.
+As important as these skincare products are, we must also consider their overall impact, not least the typical lip balm in a plastic tube.
+Here, we feature 9 of the best zero-waste lip balms for perfectly soft lips without waste.

 As small as it may seem, switching to a zero-waste lip balm can help prevent plastic waste, and every little bit counts.